-This proxy statement is being provided to stockholders in connection with the solicitation of proxies by the Board of Directors of DENTSPLY SIRONA Inc. ("DENTSPLY," the "Company," "we," "us" or "our") to be voted at our 2016 Annual Meeting of stockholders (the "Annual Meeting").
+This proxy statement (the "Proxy Statement") is being provided to stockholders in connection with the solicitation of proxies by the Board of Directors (the "Board") of DENTSPLY SIRONA Inc. ("DENTSPLY SIRONA," the "Company," "we," "us" or "our") to be voted at our 2017 Annual Meeting of Stockholders (the "Annual Meeting").
 Proxies may also be voted at any adjournment or postponement of the Annual Meeting.
-This proxy statement, together with the Notice of Annual Meeting and the enclosed proxy card, are first being sent to stockholders on or about April 15, 2016.
-A copy of the Company's 2015 Annual Report is provided with this proxy statement.
+This Proxy Statement, together with the Notice of Annual Meeting and the enclosed proxy card, are first being sent to stockholders on or about April 13, 2017.
+A copy of the Company's 2016 Annual Report is provided with this Proxy Statement.

-You are invited to attend our Annual Meeting, which will take place on May 25, 2016, beginning at 11:00 a.m., Eastern Time, at DENTSPLY's headquarters, Susquehanna Commerce Center, 221 W. Philadelphia Street, York, PA 17401.
+You are invited to attend our Annual Meeting, which will take place on May 24, 2017, beginning at 11:00 a.m., Eastern Time, at DENTSPLY SIRONA's headquarters, Susquehanna Commerce Center, 221 W. Philadelphia Street, York, PA 17401.
 Stockholders will be admitted to the Annual Meeting beginning at 11:00 a.m., Eastern Time.
 Seating will be limited so some in attendance may be required to stand, but all stockholders who attend will be accommodated.
 The building is accessible to disabled persons and, upon prior request, we will provide wireless headsets for hearing amplification.